-4.3 The Supplier will, as part of the Services and in consideration of any Support Fees set out in your Order, provide the Customer with the Support Services.
+4.3 The Supplier will, as part of the Services and in consideration of the Support Fees set out in the Order Form, provide the Customer with the Support Services.
 The Supplier may amend the Support Services Policy in its sole and absolute discretion from time to time.

 5. Customer Data

 5.1 The Customer shall own all right, title and interest in and to all of the Customer Data that is not Personal Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of all such Customer Data.